mykolaharmash/works-for-me/README.md

 RSS-feed is based on commit-messages.

-If you are about to commit new setup start commit message with `new: `
+If you are about to commit new setup start commit-message with `new: `

 ```
 new: John Doe (Software Engineer)